 For more information about hiking in Glacier National Park, including trail maps and status of trails click here.

 Camping in the Backcountry: Glacier National Park consistently ranks as one of the most popular backpacking parks in the United States.
 The park is famous for its sky scraping mountains, pristine lakes, diverse wildlife, and its over 700 miles of trails, this truly amazing place grows in popularity each year with both recreational and seasoned outdoor adventurers.

-If you plan on visiting Glacier to do some backcountry camping please see the 2015 Trail Guide as the information held within it could just save your life.
+If you plan on visiting Glacier to do some backcountry camping please see the Trail Guides as the information held within it could just save your life.

 Weather in Glacier National Park

 Temperatures in the mountains typically fluctuate as weather patterns change, especially at the higher elevations where temperatures can drop over 30 degrees in a single day.